se-conf/icsme20-artifacts-and-rose/README.md

 For the reusable and available categories, the review process will be interactive as follows:

-- Prior to reviewing, there may be some interactions to handle set up and install.
+- Prior to reviewing, there may be some interactions to handle set up and install ("kick the tires").
 Before the actual evaluation reviewers will check the integrity of the artifact and look for any possible setup problems that may prevent it from being properly evaluated (e.g., corrupted or missing files, VM won’t